Procedure – Infectious Diseases

 When symptoms of communicable disease are detected in a student who is at school, the regular procedure for the disposition of an ill or injured student will be followed.
 In all instances, the school nurse, principal, or designee will:

-- Notify the school nurse to ensure appropriate health-related interventions are in place;
+- Notify the school nurse to ensure appropriate health-related interventions are in place; and

 First Aid Procedures